Javascript is not enabled.

 5. Encourage a caregiver’s self-care

 Tell them you appreciate them and encourage them to appreciate and nurture themselves too.
 Remind them it’s not selfish to care for themselves; it’s practical.
-They need to “fill up” so they have the internal fuel to keep on caregiving.
-And they will be better caregivers too.
+It’s OK to prioritize time to “fill up” so they have the internal fuel to keep on caregiving.
+It may be helpful for them to hear that it will make them better caregivers, too.

 What that looks like: